Bianca of Savoy: Lady of Milan

 In an attempt to curb the expansionist policies of Bianca's uncle John II, Marquess of Montferrat, an alliance was established on the 22 October 1349 between Amadeus VI, Count of Savoy and Giovanni Visconti of Milan.
 In the agreements, a marriage was arranged between Bianca and Giovanni's nephew Galeazzo II Visconti.

 On 28 September 1350 at Rivoli, Bianca and Galeazzo were married, he was sixteen years her senior.
 Only weeks after the marriage in October 1350, Galeazzo was asked by his uncle to seize the city of Bologna but his fragile health forced him to leave the conquest.

 After moving to Bologna in 1351 their first child was born, Gian Galeazzo Visconti, then in 1352 a daughter, Maria (who died aged ten in April 1362) and then another daughter Violante in 1354.

 In 1360 Galeazzo was appointed Imperial vicar by Charles IV, Holy Roman Emperor and Pavia fell under the domination of the Visconti family.

 Bianca followed her husband here who built the Visconti Castle where she educated, availed herself of illustrious friends, including Francesco Petrarca founder of the Library Visconti, which brought the first copies of Divine Comedy.

 When war broke out between Milan and her uncle John II, on the side of the latter was Bianca's brother, Count Amadeus VI.
 Bianca tried to whatever means to avert quarrels between him and her husband.
 The conflict ended with a dedication by John II in occupied areas of Lombardy and Piedmont.

 Later life

 When the state of her husband's health deteriorated, the couple relocated to Cortenova.
 Galeazzo died in 1378.
-Bianca founded the Franciscan Monastery Cortenova dedicated to St. Clare of Assisi.
+Bianca founded the Franciscan monastery of Santa Chiara.
 In the last years of life, Bianca spent time raising her granddaughter, Valentina, whom she taught French and German.

 In 1385, together with her son, she participated in a conspiracy against Bernabò Visconti.
 The conspiracy succeeded, and Bernabò died half a year later in captivity.
 Bianca's son Gian Galeazzo was then the sole ruler of Milan.
 In 1386, Violante died.
 Bianca took the death of her daughter very badly.